trezor/trezor-firmware/docs/common/communication/passphrase-redesign-migration.md

 5. When you receive a `Deprecated_PassphraseStateRequest(state=...)`, store the value of `state` as `stored_session_id`, and respond with `Deprecated_PassphraseStateAck` with no fields set.

+Note: up to 64 bytes may be required to store the session ID.
+Firmwares < 2.3.0 use a 64-byte value, newer firmwares use a 32-byte value.